 How to Fix It: Read the fine print before you book!
 If something isn't clear, call the hotel to confirm before you move forward.
 Know which fees to ask about, including resort fees, mandatory parking/valet fees, separate pool and spa fees, cleaning fees, newspaper delivery fees, and processing fees.

-Tweet us your strategies for getting the best deals on hotels @BritandCo.
+Tweet us your strategies for getting the best deals on hotels and avoiding hotel and travel mistakes @BritandCo.

 (Photos via Getty)